Woodsandfields/QGIS_maps/README.md

 - Discovering the QGIS interface and the diverse selection tools
 - Accessing the attribute table and exploring properties

+Sources:
-<https://www.naturalearthdata.com/downloads/> (small scale map, cultural)
+- <https://www.naturalearthdata.com/downloads/> (small scale map, cultural)

 **Fertility rates by country in the world**